 with the ability to say no to oneself.

 Are you a chronic people pleaser?
 Learning to say “NO” gracefully without guilt or regrets is a valuable skill to learn.
-We all encounter requests, offers and even strong suggestions from time to time that we might rather not accept yet, we somehow allow ourselves to be roped into something that is not necessarily good for us.
-We feel guilty, we feel pressured to participate and we feel a deep sense of obligation to please everyone which is ultimately a no-win situation.
+We all encounter requests, offers and even strong suggestions from time to time that we might not accept yet, we somehow allow ourselves to be pressured into something that is not necessarily good for us.
+We feel guilty, we feel urged to participate, and we think a broad sense of obligation to please everyone which is ultimately a no-win situation.

-This chronic people pleasing is an unfortunate habit that we may have acquired growing up.
-In my house, it was “honor thy mother and thy father”… “do as I say, not as I do”.
-There was no room for personal preferences, the adults ruled and as a child, my preferences were not really considered, so the people pleasing personality was born.
-A strong sense of obligation looms heavy over my head and I feel like I have to do everything that is asked of me because I was not given the right to say “no” as a child and I didn’t make the mental transition to realize the fact that I am no longer a child.
-Wow, revelation ~ I am an adult and I have the right to say “no” when I need or want to, but it still feels wrong.
+These chronic people pleasing behaviors are an unfortunate habit that we may have acquired growing up.
+In my house, it was “honor thy mother and thy father”… “do as I say, not as I do.”
+There was no room for personal preferences, the adults ruled and as a child, my preferences were not considered, so the people pleasing personality was born.
+A strong sense of obligation looms heavy over my head, and I feel like I have to do everything that is asked of me because I was not allowed the right to say “no” as a child and I didn’t make the mental transition to realize the fact that I am no longer a child.
+Wow, revelation ~ I am an adult, and I have the right to say “no” when I need or want to, but it still feels wrong.

-The truth is that my needs and desires are as important as anyone else’s and I truly need to honor that fact, respect myself and my needs as an individual.
+The truth is that my needs and desires are as critical as anyone else’s and I honestly need to honor that fact, respect myself and my needs as an individual.
 This realization was a game changer for me and incredibly liberating.
 Then I had to learn to say “no” to myself ~ that’s not fun.
-Learning to temper my wants with my needs was probably more of a struggle, a real lesson in growing up.
+Learning to temper, I want with my needs was probably more of a struggle, a real lesson in growing up.
 Upon realizing that I could not have everything that I wanted, which was pretty easy until it came to the subject of food.
 Learning that choosing my food and drink for the express purposes of my health was more of a challenge.
-I had always operated very much like a child in this arena and chose my food strictly on the basis of taste, which is not exactly a good barometer.
+I had always operated very much like a child in this arena and chose my food strictly by taste, which is not exactly a good barometer.